I strove to be the perfect yoga student until a trauma informed yoga class changed my practice (and my life).

 Yoga teachers are regular people.
 Even those with great knowledge are, at best, guides.
 Guides help you practice safely.
 Guides validate your choice to explore yourself.
 And guides should inspire you, but not so much that they distract you from yourself.

-Your yoga practice can replenish what you lost in busy-ness and instruction.
-True knowledge comes from within you.
 No teacher can gift you yourself.
 We can only affirm and guide you to trust yourself again and again.